Side Wall Construction

 Vertical boards and battens (or other kinds of siding such as plywood or metal) then are attached to the girts.
 In any case, the top two inches of the splash boards should be overlapped by the side walls.

 Reinforced girts usually provide adequate sidewall rigidity when spaced as close as two feet apart.
 Placement of vertical studs, toe-nailed to sill and eaves plates, will be used where windows interrupt the girts.
-Windows and exterior should be framed in with wall studs in any event.
+Windows and exterior doors should be framed in with wall studs in any event.

 Studs perform no weight-support role for either roof or floor, however, in pole construction.
 Safe pole distances and adequately heavy eaves and floor plates do it all.